Education & Events

 Bio: I've been doing psychotherapy for 63 years and have worked with people of many ethnicities, especially Native American.
 I have been in the private practice of psychiatry, psychotherapy and psychoanalysis in Seattle for 42 years.

-Location: In-Person, Madison Valley
+Location: In-Person, Downtown Seattle

-Brenna Bond, LMHC This group has filled.
+Brenna Bond, LMHC

-Dates: 1st and 3rd Thursdays, 9:00–10:30 am, from September 5, 2024 to May 15, 2025
+Dates: 2nd and 4th Thursdays, 9:00–10:30 am, from September 11, 2025 to May 28, 2026

 Bio: Brenna is in private practice in West Seattle.
 She works with individuals age 13 and above.
 As a mentor, she is primarily interested in helping newer therapists find their own style and voice in the therapeutic setting.